South Korea ups emergency response as viral cases surge

 Most of the new cases in the southeastern region are linked to a church in Daegu.

 The Shincheonji church, which claims about 200,000 followers in South Korea, said it has closed all of its 74 sanctuaries around the nation and told followers to instead watch its worship services on YouTube.
-It said in a statement that health officials were disinfecting its church in Daegu and were tracing the woman's contacts.
-The Daegu church has about 8,000 followers.
+It said in a statement that health officials were disinfecting its church in Daegu, which has about 8,000 followers.

 Shincheonji, which translates as "New heaven and new Earth," is a controversial new religious movement established in 1984 by Lee Man-hee.
 The church describes him as an angel of Jesus sent to testify about the fulfilled prophecies of the Book of Revelation.